DishantBatraDev/udacity_final_assignment/README.md

 The `frontend` folder contains a web application that can use the API hosted on the AWS server.

-This frontend  work with serverless application hostedd on the AWS server, you don't need to make any changes to the code.
+This frontend  work with serverless application hostedd on the AWS server, you don't need to make any changes in the code.

 ## Authentication

-In order to provide secure access of the application.User has to sign in via Auth0 plugin, otherwise user can't access the funcionlity provided by the app.
+In order to provide secure access of the application.
+User has to sign in via Google Login, otherwise user can't access the funcionlity provided by the app.

 # How to run the application